Glenfield Medical Centre remains open during all levels 1 to 4 as we are an essential business, and so will our local pharmacies.

 What should I do if I am sick?

 Anyone who is unwell should stay home and not be at work/school.
+We strongly recommend you get a free COVID-19 test at the Northcote Community Testing Centre at 16 College Road, Northcote.
+It is a walk-in/drive thru service, 8am to 3:30pm, no appointments required.
 You can contact us or Healthline 0800 358 5453 for advice regarding testing and isolation.

 What is New Zealand’s plan to manage COVID-19?